annshinewu/Fundamentals-of-Python/chapter1.md

 ```
 In this exercise, you will be learning how loops can be within loops, and its usage.

-The basic structure of a nested loop codew segment is:
+The basic structure of a nested loop code segment is:

     while(condition):
         while(condition):